HarryPaniccc/DnD/World of Helodaria/Dularen.md

 # Locations
 ## Outer-City Fields
 ### Locations
 - [[Castle Gundrei]] is a large structure surrounded by a fortified wall that is well manned with the [[Gundrei Family]]'s personal guard.
 The path to the wall separates a vineyard and an orchard, facing towards the grounds has the orchard on one’s right.
+It is within an hour's ride from the city.
+- [[Trayfort Keep]] is the home to the [[Vanguard]], some 9 miles south of Dularen proper (3 hour normal travel).
 ## Silver-Strewn Quarter
 The Silver-Sewn Quarter is a walled-off, central part of the City, and it is where the prominent nobles and richer houses live, other than those who choose to live outside in the Outer-City fields.
 The District is well guarded and gated off, with a garrison of guards dedicated entirely to the watching of its walls.